White House Easter Egg Roll

 Wooden Eggs at White House Easter Egg Roll

-However, you only get one color and you do not get to pick.
+However, you only get one color and do not get to pick.
 I had already purchased a 5-pack of the wooden White House Easter eggs.
-I probably would not have purchased them had I known we were going to receive them.
+I probably would not have bought them had I known we would receive them.

 The activities inside the Egg Roll event and the snacks provided, the cooking class…it also embraced a “healthy” message.